Ransomware Encrypted My Files

 The two main ways by which Encryption ransomware infiltrates your computer is through email attachments and drive-by-downloads.
 In a “drive-by-download” scenario, websites infected with Encryption ransomware try to install the ransomware onto your computer when you visit such sites.
 It infiltrates your computer by exploiting either the security flaws in your web browser or the Java software.

-Another method of Encryption ransomware transmission occurs when you open a malicious attachment (containing Encryption ransomware payload) from spam emails.
+Another strategy of Encryption ransomware transmission happens when you open a malicious attachment (containing Encryption ransomware payload) from spam emails.
 Once opened, the Encryption ransomware gets installed on your computer.

 Once you are aware of the Encryption ransomware on your computer, make sure to use your computer in Safe Mode.
 Boot your computer in ‘Safe Mode with Networking.’
 You can do that by pressing ‘F8’ key when your computer boots.